 The unhighlighted segments in the melody line are from //M and the highlighted ones from the alt modes.
 The different tritones of the melody line cross over between these modes.
-The highlighted melody segments in bars 1-2 and 5-6 are 4h 3h 4h sequences from alt-L, alt-A and the melody mode.
+The highlighted melody segments in bars 1-2 and 5-6 are $4h^3h^4h$ sequences from alt-L, alt-A and the melody mode.

-The core harmony is best learned first without the lightly-shaded fifos, which can be added later by simple morphing.
+The harmony is shown next in Lego-like terms.
 Melodic resolutions to the home and secondary tonics are marked ">" on the left.
-The morphs are all downward, with one exception (A-A in bars 14-15 because the context leading up to it is different from before).
-This core harmony fits the written chords as shown on the right.
+These are the only places where fifos are needed (the grey-shaded fifos are optional add-ons).
+The morphs of the colored building blocks are all downward, with one exception (A-A in bars 14-15 because the context leading up to it is different from before).
+This core harmony fits the written chords shown on the right.
 Dashes indicate omitted roots.
 Octave shapes that go well with the flow of the melody are indicated on the left.